camunda/camunda-docs/docs/components/modeler/web-modeler/milestones.md

 - Differences between the milestones are highlighted visually in the XML.
 For example, if an element was added, this change is highlighted in green.
 - Only differences that affect the execution of the BPMN process are highlighted.

-### Compare milestones in a process application
+### Compare process application milestones

+You can also use the **Code view** tab to view and compare the milestones of individual files in a process application.

+When you view the milestone history for files in a process application, a navigation header allows you to navigate between the files to view and compare their milestone history.

+image

 ## Restore a milestone

-You can restore a milestone if you want to revert to a previous version of your diagram.
+You can restore a milestone to revert to a previous snapshot of your diagram.

 1. In the **Milestones** panel, hover over the milestone you want to restore.
 1. Select the three vertical dots to open the actions menu.